-Following administration of these bi-monthly interim assessments, the teachers, Assistant Principal, and Principal at RMS will have a full day of professional development that is focused on the analysis of the interim assessment data.
+Following administration of these bi-monthly interim assessments, the teachers, Assistant Principal, and Principal at RSFM will have a full day of professional development that is focused on the analysis of the interim assessment data.

 As a key component of these data days, a teacher identifies overall positive trends of the entire class and challenges as well.
 This exercise then leads the teacher to begin to identify specific 'focus' students that are within these challenge groups.
 After identifying three to five students, the teacher begins to dig deeper and identify specific instructional areas that have been challenging for these students.
 The teacher then sets academic goals for these students that they are intended to accomplish within the next four weeks and eight weeks (these goals are also entered into the Professional Growth Plan (PGP).
 The teacher then begins to develop an instructional plan for these specific students, which is intended to be applicable to all students that are facing similar challenges.
 However, this specific plan is intended to ensure that the student will realize the goals that have been set for them in the next four and eight weeks.
 Thus, by focusing in-depth on one student within the challenge group, the modified instruction should be able to positively impact the student achievement of all students within this group.
+See Appendix A-20 for artifacts from a quarterly data day.